Malik-glt/DeepSodiumTransporters/README.md

-python get_ProtTrans.py -in "Your FASTA file folder" -out "The destination folder of your output" python get_tape.py -in "Your FASTA file folder" -out "The destination folder of your output" python get_esm.py "Pretrained model of ESM" "Your FASTA file folder" "The destination folder of your output" --repr_layers 33 --include per_tok
+python get_ProtTrans.py -in "Your FASTA file folder" -out "The destination folder of your output" python get_tape.py -in "Your FASTA file folder" -out "The destination folder of your output" python get_esm.py "Pretrained model of ESM" "Your FASTA file folder" "The destination folder of your output" --repr_layers 33 --include per_tok python get_ProstT5.py -in "Your FASTA file folder" -out "The destination folder of your output"
 ```
 ### Step 2: Generate Dataset Using Data Features
 1. **Run `length_change.ipynb`:**